See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 If you make on-time payments throughout the entirety of your loan term, installment loans can be a positive mark on your credit report (if the creditor reports loan performance to credit reporting agencies).
 Paying on time can show creditors that you are a trustworthy borrower because you are responsible with the credit extended to you.

 Pay for large purchases

-Installment loans allow borrowers to pay for expenditures they would otherwise be unable to afford.
-Instead of saving for years to afford a home improvement or car, you can pay these big-ticket items off over time.
+Installment loans allow borrowers to pay for expenditures they might otherwise be unable to afford.
+Instead of saving for years to afford a home improvement or car, you can use an installment loan to pay off these big-ticket items over time.
 Credit cards can also finance a large purchase, but you’ll need to pay off the expense at the end of the month to avoid accruing interest.